 In one of her nature poems, Emily Dickinson declared “the sun just touched the morning.”
-For me, this first light hours experience during my walk around the lake is one of life’s simplest yet most life-giving blessings.
-I am mesmerized by the changing sky as the sun slowly rises.
+This first light experience during my morning walk around the lake is a simple yet life-giving blessing.
+I am mesmerized by the metamorphosis as the sun slowly rises.
 I’m prone to just stand and stare, lost in the beauty of God’s creation.

 The sun touching the morning is the perfect antidote for the sick feeling I carried in my heart.
-This particular walk became a soothing balm as I ruminated about the town hall debate between our presidential hopefuls.
-Lots of emotion flooded to the surface while witnessing a display of insults, attacks, deflecting, avoidance, and condescending non-verbals.
-As I walked I continued to wonder: are dear ones who have been victimized by power and control being re-traumatized by what they are hearing and seeing?
+On my sunrise walk I ruminated about the town hall debate between our presidential hopefuls.
+Lots of emotion flooded to the surface the previous evening while witnessing a display of insults, attacks, deflecting, avoidance, and condescending non-verbals.
+Being present in the beauty of God’s creation was a soothing balm.

-As the sun continued to present its colors across the sky, I spotted this flag unfurled behind a few trees at the water’s edge.
+As the sun continued to present its colors, I spotted this flag unfurled behind a few trees at the water’s edge.

 My first thoughts were I am not inclined to do much flag waving these days.
 While I am more than grateful to live free in a first world country, it’s getting harder and harder to belt out “I’m Proud to be An American.”
 At times, embarrassment displaces pride.
-Continual reports claiming the misuse and denigration of women by former President Clinton and the Republican presidential candidate paint a dismal picture of leadership in America.
+Continual reports claiming the misuse and denigration of women by former President Clinton and the Republican presidential candidate paint a dismal picture of leadership integrity and moral character.
+My thoughts turned to the women I used to counsel that were traumatized by sexual and domestic abuse.
+I couldn’t help but wonder how victims were responding to the recent displays of psychological power and control.
+And were the vulgarities we were subjected to on social media resurfacing old lies of shame and false guilt?

 And yet.
-The presence of Jesus and God’s generous blessings in the midst of my discouragement, disappointment, and at times, disgust for the political arena are larger than the reality of humanity’s failings.
+The presence of Jesus and God’s provision of community in the midst of my discouragement and at times, disgust for the political arena, are larger than the reality of humanity’s failings.
 Perhaps we are in a season that St. John of the Cross calls luminous darkness, “the coexistence of deep suffering and intense joy in the saints.”
-I sense this is not only an individual state, but a collective one in our churches and communities as well.
+Though we grieve these tumultuous days, we grieve together.

-I ended my morning stroll around the lake with this lovely “gilding of the sky.”
-Joy in dark times.
-May we all discover The Light that God provides.
+I ended my morning walk with this lovely “gilding of the sky,”

 When morning gilds the sky,